mfornos/awesome-microservices/README.md

 ### API Gateways / Edge Services

+- [Caddy](https://caddyserver.com/) - Alternative web server that is easy to configure and use.
 - [Camel](http://camel.apache.org/) - Empowers you to define routing and mediation rules in a variety of domain-specific languages, including a Java-based fluent API, Spring or Blueprint XML configuration files, and a Scala DSL.
 - [Fabio](https://github.com/eBay/fabio) - A fast, modern, zero-conf load balancing HTTP/S router for deploying microservices managed by Consul.
 - [HAProxy](http://www.haproxy.org/) - Reliable, high Performance TCP/HTTP load balancer.